 Year of reporting Investment amount Source of income (public/private) Company name Company registration number Country of the company registration Company Website Gender of the CEO/owner Total amount of KIC support received (if applicable) Year in which the last support was received Was the company supported through the HEI CB Initiative?
 Was the company created through a cross-KIC project? possible, links to further evidence (e.g. website) should be included.
 Investme nt attracted by KIC supporte d EIT RIS start- ups/scale -ups EITHEO 6.2- EITRIS Total EUR amount of private and public capital attracted within year N by supported start-ups/scale-ups established in the EIT RIS countries, that have received KIC business creation services support of total duration of at least two months, within a maximum of three years following the last received KIC KAVA support activity.
 Structured data: • Year of reporting • Target achieved RIS countries include: EU Member States: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain.
 Horizon Europe Associated Countries: Montenegro, Republic of North Macedonia, Serbia, Turkey, Ukraine.
 Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint- Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain).
+No supporting evidence is required.

-Number of organisat ions Number of organisations from RIS countries that attracted funding from ESIF (in line with Smart Specialisation Strategies) with support from KICs.
-No supporting evidence is required. from RIS countries that attracted funding from ESIF with support from KICs, and the amount of funding attracted EITHE2 2 Structured data: Year of reporting Name of the organisation receiving ESIF funding Country of the organisation Reference to website publication of the ESIF funding received Was the funding attracted as part of the HEI CBI?
+Number of organisat ions from RIS countries Number of organisations from RIS countries that attracted funding from ESIF (in line with Smart Specialisation Strategies) with support from KICs.
+Structured data: No supporting evidence is required. that attracted funding from ESIF with support from KICs, and the amount of funding attracted EITHE2 2 Year of reporting Name of the organisation receiving ESIF funding Country of the organisation Reference to website publication of the ESIF funding received Was the funding attracted as part of the HEI CBI?
 Was the funding attracted as part of a cross-KIC project?
-Title and reference of the ESIF project if available Funding received Reference to KIC KAVA activity in which the organisation has been involved In- company investme nt triggered during or after project lead time (€) as a result of KIC16 In-company investment triggered during or after project lead time (€) as a result of your project Structured data: Year of reporting Investment amount Source of income (public/private) No supporting evidence is required.
+Title and reference of the ESIF project if available Funding received Reference to KIC KAVA activity in which the organisation has been involved In- company investme nt triggered during or after project lead time (€) as a result of KIC16 In-company investment triggered during or after project lead time (€) as a result of your project Structured data: • Year of reporting • Investment amount • Source of income (public/private) No supporting evidence is required.

 your project Company name Company registration number Company Website Registration number if available Country of registration of the company Gender of CEO/owner Jobs created Number of jobs created in new business es as a direct result of your project KIC01 Number of jobs created in new business organisations as a direct result of your programme.
-Structured data: • Year of reporting • Type of job created • How many are women • Organization Name • Country • Sector ILO coding (for employment) will be used: Managers; Professionals; Technicians and associate professionals; Clerical support workers; Service and sales workers; Skilled agricultural, forestry and fishery workers; Craft and related trade workers; Plant and machine operators and assemblers; Elementary occupations; Armed forces occupations No supporting evidence is required.
+Structured data: • Year of reporting • Type of job created1 • How many are women • Organization Name • Country • Sector2 1 ILO coding (for employment) will be used: Managers; Professionals; Technicians and associate professionals; Clerical support workers; Service and sales workers; Skilled agricultural, forestry and fishery workers; Craft and related trade workers; Plant and machine operators and assemblers; Elementary occupations; Armed forces occupations 2 NACE (for companies) coding will be used: Agriculture, forestry and fishing; Mining and quarrying; Manufacturing; Electricity, gas, steam and air conditioning supply; Water supply, No supporting evidence is required.